openwashdata/rwpfunctionality/README.md

 devtools::install_github("openwashdata/rwpfunctionality")
 ```

-Alternatively, you can download the individual datasets as a CSV or XLSX
+Alternatively, you can download the dataset as a CSV or XLSX file from
-file from the table below.
+the table below.

 | dataset          | CSV                                                                                                         | XLSX                                                                                                          |
 |:-----------------|:------------------------------------------------------------------------------------------------------------|:--------------------------------------------------------------------------------------------------------------|